This page is up to date 08.02.24

 - Graduates of French secondary schools must have certificates indicating successful completion of the Mathematics or Natural Science course.

-- Graduates of US high school with a grade average of B (3.0) and over, must pass 4 AP examinations from which one exam must be in Mathematics and another in an Exact Science subject with a grade of 4 or 5.
+- Graduates who are holders of High School Matriculations which are not equivalent to the Israeli Matriculation (Bagruth) with a grade average of B (80) and over, must pass 4 AP examinations from which one exam must be in Mathematics and another in an Exact Science subject with a grade of 4 or 5.

 - The Physics and Chemistry departments accept summer courses at Tel Aviv University in the Exact Sciences subjects as an alternative to high school scientific subjects.

-For Medicine and Dental Medicine candidates must pass exams in Mathematics, Physics and Chemistry in their matriculation certificates or summer courses in our Faculty of Medicine.
+For Medicine and Dental Medicine candidates must pass exams in Mathematics in their matriculation certificates equivalent to 4 units level in Israeli Matriculation Certificate.

 Psychometric Entrance Examination and SAT/ACT